exasol/public-knowledgebase/Support-and-Services/monitoring-service-faq.md

 Data is stored at Exasol on an on-premise system.
 The data itself is unencrypted but the underlying hard disks are encrypted.

+## Will I get access to the Grafana dashboards?
+Currently, access to the data and the dashboards is limited to Exasol Support.
+We are evaluating if and how to make this available directly to customers.
+Each customer will receive a quarterly Usage Report with screenshots from the dashboards and key findings on performance and usage trends.

 ## Additional References